ebpf-networking/bash-cni/README.md

 ```

 This is because the bridge, iptables, and ip route entries remain unchanged
-after deleting the bashcni daemonset.
+after the bashcni daemonset is deleted.